Food For the Soul

 But you’ve got to ask, what does your blessing really accomplish?
 So you said a blessing and asked G‑d for some of His food—did you get an answer?
 Isn’t it still His, no matter how nicely you asked?
 What does muttering a few Hebrew words before partaking really accomplish?

 The book of Leviticus discusses the privileges and responsibilities of the Priesthood.
 Kohanim (priests) are special, public servants.
 As such, they’re supported off the public purse and enjoy a varied menu of public hand-outs and private donations.
-While some of these gifts may be shared with whomsoever the Cohen wishes, most of them are considered holy, and are restricted to kohanim and their immediate families.
-No matter how religious or holy I am, or how friendly I get with my neighbouring Cohen, he’s not allowed to invite me over to share his food.
+While some of these gifts may be shared with whomsoever the kohen wishes, most of them are considered holy, and are restricted to kohanim and their immediate families.
+No matter how religious or holy I am, or how friendly I get with my neighbouring kohen, he’s not allowed to invite me over to share his food.

-The exclusion to this exclusivity is the servants belonging to the Cohen.
+The exclusion to this exclusivity is the servants belonging to the kohen.
 Even though they are not of priestly stock and in fact, they’re not even Jewish; they get dragged in on their master’s coattails and get to partake of all the holiness—while the rest of us Jews stand outside looking in.
 How extraordinary a concept; the food and offerings might be intrinsically holy, but since a master has responsibility to feed his own servants, they can partake of his pleasures.